xang555/rate-banklao/README.md

 ### lvb(success,error)

- return json object which it is money rate from LaoVietBank (LVB)
+ return  promise object which it is money rate from LaoVietBank (LVB)

 example result :